nandorojo/solito/example-monorepos/with-tailwindcss/readme.md

 > :warning: This example is using the Preview version of React Native Web 0.18

+## 👓 How Tailwind CSS works with Solito

-The native app uses Babel to automatically compile the styles and output them as `StyleSheet.create` styles, while the web app uses Next.js's inbuilt `PostCSS` feature outputs CSS StyleSheets.
+**iOS and Android** apps use Babel to compile the styles and output them as `StyleSheet.create` objects at build-time.

+On the other hand, the web app uses Next.js's inbuilt `PostCSS` feature outputs CSS StyleSheets.
+On Web, `tailwindcss-react-native` uses actual CSS classnames.
+This is unlike iOS and Android, where styles are compiled into objects.

-As two different compilation methods are used, the components must be written using the `styled()` higher-order component.
+Since two different compilation methods are used across platforms, the components must be written using the `styled()` higher-order component.
+Take a look at the [`/packages/app/design`](/packages/app/design) folder to see how components are created with ease.

 ## 📦 Included packages